OasisDEX/eth2dai/README.md

 REACT_APP_INSTANT_ENABLED
 ```

-Inside the app always check `process.env.REACT_APP_INSTANT_ENABLED = "1"` do not use any helpers to enable simple dead code elimination done by webpack.
+Inside the app always check `process.env.<REACT_APP_SWITCH_NAME> = "1"`.
+Do not use any helpers to enable dead code elimination done by Webpack.